UC Santa Cruz Exchange Student Program

 Grace Period

-- J-1 status students have a 30-day grace period after their studies where they can remain in the U.S.
+- J-1 status students have a 30-day grace period after their studies which they can remain in the U.S.

 - F-1 status students have a 60-day grace period.